Super-Protocol/py_competition/README.md

 Report any violation of these rules to the Super Protocol community managers

+Multiple accounts and duplicate solutions are prohibited.
+All disputes will be resolved by the Super Protocol Team commission, KYC or a video call may be required to remove the possibility of cheating.

 ⚠️  Violation of any of these rules will result in disqualification from the competition and a ban from the community.
+In disputable situations, it may be necessary to provide the source code, by giving a private key to the container that is on Storj, we may even do it online during video meet to maintain transparency.

 ### Rewards and Prizes